doyke/jenkins-facebook-integration/README.md

 * Clone this repository and execute [Composer](https://getcomposer.org/doc/00-intro.md#installation-nix) with `php composer.phar update`
 * Open the file `resources/config/prod.php` and modify the settings (especially the database config and facebook app settings)
 	* Optionally copy the the file `dev.php.dist` to `dev.php` to enable the development front-controller
-* In a console, execute `php ./console doctrine:schema:create` to insert the needed schema into the database.
-The database may be created using `php ./console doctrine:schema:create` commmand previously.
+* In a console, execute `php ./console doctrine:schema:load` to insert the needed schema into the database.
+The database may be created using `php ./console doctrine:database:create` commmand previously.
 * In your webserver configuration, set the web root directory to the `web` subdirectory.